- NAME: Nelson Mandela

 Answer questions and see how you rank against other players.Play Now

-A few weeks after Nelson Mandela's return home, Regent Jongintaba announced that he had arranged a marriage for his adopted son.
+A few weeks after Mandela returned home, Regent Jongintaba announced that he had arranged a marriage for his adopted son.
 The regent wanted to make sure that Mandela's life was properly planned, and the arrangement was within his right, as tribal custom dictated.
-Shocked by the news, feeling trapped and believing he had no other option, Mandela ran away from home.
+Shocked by the news, feeling trapped and believing that he had no other option than to follow this recent order, Mandela ran away from home.
 He settled in Johannesburg, where he worked a variety of jobs, including as a guard and a clerk, while completing his bachelor's degree via correspondence courses.
 He then enrolled at the University of Witwatersrand in Johannesburg to study law.

 Mandela soon became actively involved in the anti-apartheid movement, joining the African National Congress in 1942.
 Within the ANC, a small group of young Africans banded together, calling themselves the African National Congress Youth League.
 Their goal was to transform the ANC into a mass grassroots movement, deriving strength from millions of rural peasants and working people who had no voice under the current regime.
 Specifically, the group believed that the ANC's old tactics of polite petitioning were ineffective.
 In 1949, the ANC officially adopted the Youth League's methods of boycott, strike, civil disobedience and non-cooperation, with policy goals of full citizenship, redistribution of land, trade union rights, and free and compulsory education for all children.